 The whole meal takes me only 15 minutes to put together.
 It’s delicious, super convenient, and economical!

-What You’ll Need to Make Miso Butter Pasta
+Ingredients You’ll Need for Miso Butter Pasta

-- Spaghetti – Or any kind of pasta you prefer/have.
+- spaghetti – or any kind of pasta you prefer/have

-- Canned tuna – For vegan/vegetarian, use deep-fried firm tofu, tofu puffs, or more vegetables.
+- canned tuna – for vegan/vegetarian, use deep-fried firm tofu, tofu puffs, or more vegetables

-- Garlic – It adds extra flavor!
+- garlic – it adds extra flavor!

-- Butter – I use unsalted, but if you only have salted butter, please adjust the amount of salt in the pasta water, miso, or soy sauce.
+- butter – I use unsalted, but if you only have salted butter, please adjust the amount of salt in the pasta water, miso, or soy sauce.

-- Soy Sauce – A splash of soy sauce makes a difference, yes, really!
+- soy sauce – a splash of soy sauce makes a difference—yes, really!

 Miso For Extra Umami